O-I Glass Inc (OI) Shares Down Despite Recent Market Volatility - News Heater

 Is It Worth Investing in O-I Glass Inc (NYSE: OI) Right Now?

-O-I Glass Inc (NYSE: OI) has a price-to-earnings ratio that is above its average at 4.39x. and a 36-month beta value of 1.39.
-Opinions on the stock are mixed, with 5 analysts rating it as a “buy,” 3 as “overweight,” 2 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for O-I Glass Inc (NYSE: OI) is above average at 6.08x, while the 36-month beta value is 1.36.Analysts have differing opinions on the stock, with 6 analysts rating it as a “buy,” 2 as “overweight,” 2 as “hold,” and 0 as “sell.”

 In today's chaotic marketplace, the biggest gains will come from some currently-small companies that pass by older, larger businesses still stuck in a pre-pandemic world.
 The trick is figuring out which small caps will be tomorrow's winners.
 That's why StockWire News has put together a special Wealth Building Report, highlighting 3 small cap stocks set to soar in 2023.